Expense management automation

 • You don’t get into trouble with tax authorities.

-• You can stay on top of spends and grow your business.
+• You can stay on top of spending and grow your business.

-We’re not going to lie; expense tracking is really as boring and time-consuming as it sounds; whether you're working in an enterprise or sell on a multi-vendor marketplace such as Amazon or Etsy.
+We won’t lie; small business expense tracking is as boring and time-consuming as it sounds.
 But we aim to simplify it for you by:

 • Minimizing the time you spend on this task.